 About Gullfoss

-Gullfoss (translated as “Golden Falls”) may be Iceland‘s most popular waterfall.
+Gullfoss (translated as “Golden Falls”) may be Iceland‘s most popular waterfall and perhaps the key reason behind the Golden Circle Tourist Route getting its name.

-We can certainly testify to that statement given how it was always busy during our visits.
+We can certainly testify to that statement given how it was always busy during our visits whether it was twice in 2007 or another time in 2021.

-This was in part because it was one of three major attractions on the Golden Circle Route (or Tour) that included Geysir and Þingvellir as a very doable day trip out of Reykjavík.
+As you can imagine, its notoriety was due to being one of the major attractions on the aforementioned Golden Circle Route (or Tour) that included Geysir and Þingvellir as a very doable day trip out of Reykjavík.

-Nonetheless, the waterfall’s popularity was well-deserved because it was one of the more unique ones we’ve seen.
+Nonetheless, the waterfall’s popularity was well-deserved because it was one of the more unique ones we’ve seen, especially for its size.

 In fact, we thought it was both spectacular and memorable enough to earn a spot on our World’s Top 10 Waterfalls List.